MaterializeInc/materialize/doc/develop.md

 As far as external components go, Materialize has hard dependencies on [Apache ZooKeeper] and [Apache Kafka].
 It also has an optional dependency on the [Confluent Schema Registry].
-Conveniently, [Confluent Platform] bundles these three components into a single download.
-Not so conveniently, it bundles many other components as well.
-Strangely, their webpages do not mention ZooKeeper at all, even though version 5.3.0 most definitely does include the corresponding binaries.
+Conveniently, the [Confluent Platform] bundles these three components into a single download.

 Due to some change in the scope of the Confluent Platform project, you also need to install the [Confluent CLI] independently.